Hyperhidrosis - excessive sweating

 Load restrictions:

-none - 1 day
+none - no sport for one day

 Surgical treatment of excessive sweating